edwardfxiao/react-inputs-validation/docs/v1-v2-v3-doc.md

   validationOption={{
     name: 'Name', //Optional.[String].Default: "".
 To display in the Error message. i.e Please enter your ${name}.
     check: true, //Optional.[Bool].Default: true.
 To determin if you need to validate.
-    required: true, //Optional.[Bool].Default: true.
+    required: true //Optional.[Bool].Default: true.
 To determin if it is a required field.
     // showMsg: true, //Optional.[Bool].Default: true.
 To determin display the error message or not.
     // locale: 'en-US', //Optional.[String].Default: "en-US".
 For error message display.
 Current options are ['zh-CN', 'en-US']; Default is 'en-US'.
 If your are looking for more options, you can take a look at 'window.REACT_INPUTS_VALIDATION' section, which provides the extensibility for your own locale.
     // msgOnError: "Your custom error message if you provide the validationOption['msgOnError']", //Optional.[String].Default: "".
 Show your custom error message no matter what when it has error if it is provied.